 After mid-term of the last semester of the student’s coursework in the MA program, the student should consult with their Public Administration/Political Science advisor to form an exam committee.
 The committee will be comprised of three Sul Ross State University faculty members.
 At least two committee members must be from the Public Administration/Political Science faculty.
 One member of the committee may be from a related discipline.
 The chair of the committee will be the student’s Public Administration/Political Science advisor.
 The committee will evaluate the written exam and administer the oral exam.

-When the student is ready is schedule the comprehensive exam, the student should complete the scheduling form on page 2 of the attached document.
+When the student is ready is schedule the comprehensive exam, the student should complete the scheduling form on page 2 of this document.

 Structure of the Exam

 The take-home written exam will consist of three to four essay questions about the student’s coursework.
-Each member of the committee may submit one question, or committee members may collaborate to create questions.
+Members of the committee may submit individual questions, or committee members may collaborate to create questions.
 During the written exam, students can consult course readings, and assignments, as long as all resources are properly cited.
 The questions for the written exam will be emailed to the student on the day of the exam.
 Students will have 48 hours to complete the exam.

 The oral exam should be conducted approximately two weeks after the written exam.
 During the oral exam, committee members will ask the student to explain or elaborate upon their answers from the written exam.
+Additional questions that were not on the written exam may be included in the oral exam.
 Students must take the oral exam in person, on the campus of Sul Ross State University in Alpine.
 However, the committee members may decide, on a case-by-case basis, to allow distance education students to complete the oral exam by phone.
 The oral exam will last approximately one hour.

 Preparing for the Exam